pkp/pkp-docs/contributing/en/create-and-edit.md

 6. Click that button to open up a plain text editor for the document within GitHub itself.
 7. Edit the document.

-Please note: If you do not have permission to edit the pkp-docs repository directly you will need to create a fork.

 ![](./assets/contrib-01.gif)